 Tonight’s evening activity is pretty much like yesterday’s.
 Head to the center of the village and dine wherever you feel like it, perhaps going for pizza this time.
 Tomorrow’s last dinner in Orosei will be a special one.

-This is by far the most exciting day of the week spent in Sardinia so make sure the spirits are high and to get a good night’s sleep.
-On this day, we’ll visit a number of spectacular beaches in the Gulf of Orosei.
+This is by far the most exciting day of the week spent in Sardinia so make sure the spirits are high and get a good night’s sleep.
+On this day, we’ll visit several spectacular beaches in the Gulf of Orosei.
 Reaching some of these beaches is technically possible by hiking but, in large parts, they are only accessible by boat.

-The stretch of coastline curving from Cala Gonone south to the tip of the Orosei Gulf is home to a number of world-class beaches.
+The stretch of coastline curving from Cala Gonone south to the tip of the Orosei Gulf is home to many world-class beaches.
 It is here that sharp limestone pinnacles from the Gennargentu Mountains meet the Mediterranean, leaving thin slivers of sand and caverns in hidden coves for the intrepid traveler to enjoy.
-Sculpted over the course of millennia in unique fashion, each beach is awarded with its own personality and shade of sand.
+Sculpted over the course of millennia in a unique fashion, each beach is rewarded with its own personality and shade of sand.